MicrosoftDocs/PowerShell-Docs/dsc/troubleshooting.md

 "@ | Out-File -FilePath "C:\Program Files\WindowsPowerShell\Modules\MyPowerShellModules\DSCResources\TestProviderDebugMode\TestProviderDebugMode.psm1
 ```

-This script generates a random number and updates the provider cade accordingly.
+This script generates a random number and updates the provider code accordingly.
 With `DebugMode` set to false, the contents of the file “**$env:SystemDrive\OutputFromTestProviderDebugMode.txt**” are never changed.

 Now, set `DebugMode` to **TRUE** in your configuration script: